No One Owns the Learner Experience, And That's the Problem

 What Governance Actually Looks Like

 Governance isn't bureaucracy and it isn't a central team vetoing content.
-At its best, it's three things working together: oversight that aligns learning investment to business priorities, structured relationships with every stakeholder group that touches the learner, and mechanisms for continuous improvement that keep the model from calcifying.
+Yes, it does enable a formal framework for managing decisions about learning and talent development, but it’s ultimately a mode for accountability, defining priorities, allocating budget and resources, driving actionable decision-making, and facilitating transformation.
+At its best, it's three layers working together: oversight that aligns learning investment to business priorities, structured relationships with every stakeholder group that touches the learner, and mechanisms for continuous improvement that keep the model from calcifying.

 Think of it as a solid core with flexible edges; stable decision-making processes at the center, with enough adaptability that local teams can move fast without fragmenting the whole.